-Is wine healthy or not?
+Is wine good for you or not?
 There are countless studies that both warn and praise wine for its health benefits, but which side should you trust?
 When it comes to wine and health, there are a lot of articles floating around out there that are a little misleading, for example, take this title:

 “A Glass Of Red Wine Is The Equivalent To An Hour At The Gym, Says New Study”

-Sadly, this is not true.
+Sadly, it’s not true.
 Let’s take a closer look at the headlines on wine and health and sort out the hype from the truth.

 Is Wine Good for You?

 Lets take a look at some common facts and fiction around wine and health:

 Does One Glass of Wine Equal an Hour at the Gym?

 This headline is referencing a study conducted in 2012, where researcher Jason Dyck tested the effects of a chemical found in wine called resveratrol on lab rats.
 He found that resveratrol–as an isolated compound,– did improve overall health performance in sedentary rodents.

 The dose of resveratrol needed was equivalent to 100–1000 times the size of a single glass of wine!
 Dyke concluded with hopes to conduct the study on people with diabetes and cardiovascular health problems to see if the same results might occur.
 His goal is to see if resveratrol can assist people with severe health conditions where they can’t exercise.